veroxsity/JavaUWP/README.md

 ![NeoForge](https://img.shields.io/badge/loader-NeoForge-f16436)
 ![Forge](https://img.shields.io/badge/loader-Forge-e04e39)

 Bandit Launcher brings **Minecraft Java Edition** to **Xbox Developer Mode**.
-It is a UWP app that signs you in with your Microsoft account, verifies that you own Java Edition, downloads the official game files you need, and launches Minecraft with Fabric, Forge, or NeoForge inside the Xbox app sandbox
+It is a UWP app that signs you in with your Microsoft account, verifies that you own Java Edition, downloads the official game files you need, and launches Minecraft with Fabric, Forge, or NeoForge inside the Xbox app sandbox.

 This is a real pre release build.
 The launcher is playable, supports multiple Minecraft versions and loaders, can install compatible mods and modpacks from Modrinth, and includes active fixes for Xbox input, graphics, Java, and filesystem behavior.